 I am an absolute family man and have a four-year-old daughter and last year my son was born.
 Watching my own children grow up is simply indescribable and always special for me – and maybe one day they will become the fifth generation at Mercedes-Benz (laughs).

-In person: Sebastian Seitz (39) has been fascinated with machines and engines since he was a child and enjoyed helping out in the workshop with his father when he was working on the family car – a Mercedes, of course.
+Sebastian Seitz has been fascinated with machines and engines since he was a child and enjoyed helping out in the workshop with his father when he was working on the family car – a Mercedes, of course.
 Later, he decided to study technology management at the University of Stuttgart, from which he graduated in 2010.
 Today, the engineer uses his design skills and passion not only to produce the battery prototypes for the next generation of electric vehicles from Mercedes-Benz, but also to build a cozy home for his family in his hometown of Esslingen am Neckar.